Types of Aid

 Virginia Guaranteed Assistance Program (VGAP) is available to those needy students who graduate from a Virginia high school and have an academic grade point average of 2.5 or greater.
+The student has to advance a class level (30 hours) upon completion of each year.
 The student must be classified as a dependent student in order to qualify.
 The VGAP award ranges from $2250 to annual tuition and a percentage of required fees and is renewable.

 Federal Work-Study Program: The primary purpose of the Federal Work- Study Program is to stimulate and promote the part -time employment of students with financial need, providing them funds for college and/or living expenses.
 Work opportunities are available in almost all departments on campus.
 Eligible students are employed on the basis of qualifications and the availability of openings.
 Yearly work-study earnings can range from $500 to $3,000 annually.
 Due to limited resources provided by the Department of Education, employment opportunities are limited.